MirRoR4s/MIT-6.031-Software-Construction/lecture/04-code-review.md

 final int secondsPerDay = 86400;
 ```

-In general, variable names like `tmp`, `temp`, and `data` are awful, symptoms of extreme programmer laziness.
-Every local variable is temporary, and every variable is data, so those names are generally meaningless.
+In general, variable names like `tmp`, `temp`, and `data` are awful, symptoms（症状） of extreme programmer laziness.
+Every local variable is temporary, and every variable is data, so those names are generally meaningless（无意义的）.
 Better to use a longer, more descriptive name, so that your code reads clearly all by itself.

-Follow the lexical naming conventions of the language.
+Follow the lexical（词汇的） naming conventions of the language.
 In both Python and Java, classes typically start with a capital letter, and variable names and method names start with a lowercase letter.
-But the two languages differ in how multi-word phrases are rendered into a method or variable name.
+But the two languages differ in how multi-word phrases（词组） are rendered into a method or variable name.
 Python uses snake_case (underscores separating the words of the phrase), while Java uses camelCase (capitalizing each word after the first, as in `startsWith` or `getFirstName`).

-Java also uses capitalization to distinguish global constants (`public static final`) from variables and local constants. `ALL_CAPS_WITH_UNDERSCORES` is used for `static final` constants.
+Java also uses **capitalization**（用大写） to distinguish global constants (`public static final`) from variables and local constants. `ALL_CAPS_WITH_UNDERSCORES` is used for `static final` constants.
 But the local variables declared inside a method, including local constants like `secondsPerDay` above, use camelCaseNames.

-In any language, method names are usually verb phrases, like `getDate` or `isUpperCase`, while variable and class names are usually noun phrases.
-Choose short words, and be concise, but avoid abbreviations.
+In any language, method names are usually **verb phrases**（动词短语）, like `getDate` or `isUpperCase`, while variable and class names are usually noun phrases（名词短语）.
+Choose short words, and be concise, but avoid abbreviations（缩写）.
 For example, `message` is clearer than `msg`, and `word` is so much better than `wd`.
 Keep in mind that many of your teammates in class and in the real world will not be native English speakers, and abbreviations can be even harder for non-native speakers.

 Avoid single-character variable names entirely except where they are easily understood by convention.
 For example, `x` and `y` make sense for Cartesian coordinates, and `i` and `j` as integer variables in `for` loops.
-But if your code is full of variables like `e`, `f`, `g`, and `h`, because you’re just picking them from the alphabet, then it will be incredibly hard to read.
+But if your code is full of variables like `e`, `f`, `g`, and `h`, because you’re just picking them from the alphabet, then it will be **incredibly**（非常地） hard to read.

 [Effectively Naming Software Thingies](https://medium.com/@rabinovichsagi/effectively-naming-software-thingies-fcea9d78a699) has some excellent advice about naming.
 Robert Martin’s [*Clean Code*](https://lib.mit.edu/record/cat00916a/mit.001511591) (chapter 2) is also highly recommended.